• Skip to primary navigation

 2. In Run command window, type SystemPropertiesAdvanced and click on OK.

-3. On the next screen, make sure that you are on Advanced tab and click on Settings button under “Performance” section.
+3. On the next screen, switch to Advanced tab > click on the Settings button located under “Performance” section.

-4. On the next screen, make sure you are Visual Effects tab and select Adjust for best performance option.
+4. On the Performance Options screen, switch to Visual Effects tab and select Adjust for best performance option.

 5. Click on Apply > OK to save these settings on your computer